 It has a drum machine and also works as a recording interface – direct into GarageBand, its sounds are pretty good.

-An awful lot of stuff crammed into something that can go in your pocket to jams.
+An awful lot of stuff crammed into something that can go in your pocket to jams, though its extreme compactness is offset by the need for a power source and most control would require an external, probably bluetooth or midi, pedal.